-At some point you’re going to have to give up a little bit of your
+You may be a solopreneur but at some point you’re going to have to give up a little bit of your

 Don’t Be Afraid to Outsource

-When the numbers are staring at you in black and white, you can’t help but start thinking of ways to utilize outsourcing to make your business better.
+When the numbers are staring at you in black-and-white, you can’t help but start thinking of ways to utilize outsourcing to make your business better.

-And wouldn’t you know it, one of the best ways to achieve freedom in your career is to let go of the reigns and ask for help.
+This not only helped me quit my full-time accounting job but created a freelance business that provides for my husband and I. And wouldn’t you know it, one of the best ways to achieve freedom in your career is to let go of the reigns and ask for help.

 Choose the Right Team Member